josh-p-thompson/react-butterfly-chart/README.md

 # react-butterfly-chart

-React Butterfly Chart allows you to make a simple, stylish butterfly chart component, best sutied for comparing two groups of data with the same paramaters.
+React Butterfly Chart allows you to make a simple, elegant butterfly chart component.

+Butterfly Charts are best suited for comparing two groups with the same paramaters, like election results or population data.

 ## Demo

 ![](demo_gif.gif)

-### Installation
+## Installation

 What things you need to install the software and how to install them